Natural Language Processing of German texts - Part 2: Using LSTM neural-networks to predict ratings

 For the feature creation, we will use embeddings.
 These will be created in Keras.
 Similarly, for the modeling we will use Keras to implement our LSTM neural network for the classification task.
 Cleaning, pre-processing and evaluation can easily be adopted from our original work-flow.
 In the end, we will compare our results to the baseline we established in part 1.
 In the following notebook, we will go through this process step by step.

-You can download this notebook or follow along in an interactive version of it on Open on Binder and Open In Colab.
+You can download this notebook or follow along in an interactive version of it on and .

 Setup / Data set / cleaning / pre processing